Rise of the Runelords

-Rise of the Runelords is a six-part Adventure Path published by Paizo for Pathfinder 1st edition.
+Rise of the Runelords is a six-part Adventure Path published by Paizo beginning in August 2007, originally for the revised third edition of Dungeons & Dragons as the first publication in the Pathfinder periodical line.
+In 2012, Paizo published a collected Anniversary Edition revised for the first edition of the Pathfinder Roleplaying Game.

 Volumes

 Burnt Offerings written by James Jacobs, is the first volume in the Adventure Path.
 The story begins when a festival in the town of Sandpoint is interrupted by a disaster.
 Rumours regarding monsters nearby disturb the populace.
 In the 2008 ENnie Awards, the adventure received Gold awards for Best Adventure and Best Cover Art, and Silver award for Best Interior Art.

 The Skinsaw Murders written by Richard Pett is the second module.
 Player characters investigate string of murders, which leads them to a haunted house.
 The killer is a part of a group known as the Skinsaw Men.

 Hook Mountain Massacre written by Nicolas Logue is the third module.

 Fortress of the Stone Giants written by Wolfgang Baur is the fourth module.

 Sins of the Saviors written by Stephen S. Greer is the fifth module.

 Spires of Xin-Shalast, written by Greg A. Vaughan, is the sixth and last volume in the Adventure Path.